DENTAL BRIDGE

 If you’re missing teeth and you’re not a baby or a young child, you’ve probably found that it can be rather embarrassing.
 Unfortunately, once your “adult” teeth have grown in, it seems harder to get respect in your daily life with a toothless smile.
 The good news is that tooth loss is surprisingly common in adult Americans.

-Whether it’s from tooth decay, gum disease, a failed root canal, or an accident, many adults are missing teeth somewhere in their smile.
+Whether it’s from tooth decay, gum disease, a failed root canal, or an accident, many adults are missing teeth somewhere in their smiles.
 In fact, nearly 7 in 10 adults have lost at least one of their teeth by the time they turn 44, and by the time we turn 74, about one-quarter have no permanent teeth left at all!

 Effects of Missing Teeth